apple/ml-spin/README.md

 ```
 bash setup.sh
 ```
-After getting the codebase ready, follow this [link](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md) from SlowFast repo to setup your environment and install other dependencies.
+After getting the codebase ready, follow this [link](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md) from the SlowFast repo to setup your environment and install other dependencies.

 ## Training
 After the environment is set up, you can run the following example training script to train a weight sharing ConvMixer model.
 The script assumes you have a machine with 4-GPUs.